LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 characters `@` and `1` through `9` (but never `0`).
 Player-controlled
 heroes are always bright white and by default they are selected (e.g., to run together) so they have a blue highlight around their symbol.
-If player manages to control animals or other actors, they retain their letter and color, but gain a highlight as well.
+If player manages to take control of animals or other actors, they retain their letter and color, but gain a highlight as well.

 So, for example, the following map shows a room with a closed door, full of actors, connected by a corridor with a room with an open door, a pillar, a staircase down and rubble that obscures one of the corners.
-The lower row of the larger room is full of items.
+The lowest row of the larger room is full of items.

     ------       ------
     |@19.|       |....&&